-The following morning at Lake Mackenzie the dawn view from the hut window gave me no reason to get out of my nice warm sleeping bag but the photographer inside me said maybe, just maybe, the weather could break….
-Not another soul, not even my sunrise -loving niece were, interested in a journey outside.
+The following morning at Lake Mackenzie, the dawn view from the hut window gave me no reason to get out of my nice warm sleeping bag but the photographer inside me said maybe, just maybe, the weather could break….
+No one else, not even my sunrise-loving niece, was interested in a journey outside.

 I remember thinking to myself that morning “As a landscape photographer you really should live down here at least once in your life”.
 Within 3 months I had moved down from the North Island and had based myself in Queenstown.

 In many ways it was that morning, that photo, that brought me here.

 Words and image by Glen Howey from the Wakatipu Tramping Club.
 Glen is an accomplished photographer, and won the Below Bushline (with human element) category, and overall winner in the Federated Mountain Clubs of NZ photo competition for 2018.
 You can view more of his work on his website: glenhowey.photoshelter.com